James J. Hill House: Interior

-The interior features an art gallery that housed Hill's collection of painting and sculpture.
-It even had a pipe organ, installed after someone suggested to Hill that other wealthy people had pipe organs in their homes.
-The house had a hybrid system of gas and electric lighting, with rotary switches on the walls to turn on the electric lights.
-However, there were no electrical outlets installed, because during that era electricity was only used for lighting.
-The woodwork in the house is very intricate, with hand-carved woodworking in the central hallway, the formal dining room, and the music room.
-Other rooms in the house, particularly on the second floor where most of the family members lived, do not have hand carved woodwork, but the woodwork is still richly colored and nicely detailed.
+The first floor featured a drawing room, dining room, music room, library, Mr. Hill's home office, and an art gallery that housed Hill's collection of painting and sculpture.
+It has a pipe organ, installed after someone suggested to Hill that other wealthy people had pipe organs in their homes.

-The first floor, in addition to the art gallery, music room, hall, and formal dining room previously mentioned, also had a library, a drawing room, and Mr. Hill's home office.
 The second floor contained Mr. and Mrs. Hill's rooms, two guest rooms, and rooms for their five daughters, Gertrude, Rachel, Clara, Ruth, and Charlotte.

 The third floor contained rooms for their sons James, Walter, and Louis (who later succeeded his father as president of the Great Northern Railway).
 It also had a room that served as a gymnasium and school room for the children, as well as quarters for the servants.

-Later history
+Stained woodwork is featured broadly throughout the house.